 In some careers, such as the Police, the interview presentation is institutionalised.
 It’s also tough and demanding.

 But whatever the circumstances for your interview presentation, here are 10 top tips to consider when it’s your turn to give an interview presentation.
 So you can be ready and prepared.

 Interview need.
 Your interviewer wants to establish three things.
-Can you do the job?
-Will you do the job?
-Will you fit in?
+First, can you do the job?
+Second, will you do the job?
+And third, will you fit in?
 That’s it.
 So your interview presentation will help your interviewer with answers to these questions.

 Candidate comparison.
 The very nature of your interview presentation invites comparison with other presentations.
-Your interviewer will rate all the presentations by all the candidates.
+Yes, your interviewer will rate all the presentations by all the candidates.
 Thus, there is competition involved.
 So, you’ll have to cope with that.

 Planning.
 Your presentation will suggest how you plan work within a time constraint.
-That’s good feedback for your interviewer.
+Of course, that’s good feedback for your interviewer.
 So show off your planning.